New moon: All you need to know

 A Black Moon is a new moon

-For that to happen, the first new moon must be on the 1st or 2nd of a calendar month so that the second new moon is on the 30th or 31st.
+When two new moons occur in a calendar month, the second is called a Black Moon.
+For that to happen, the first new moon must occur on the 1st or 2nd of the month, allowing the second to fall on the 30th or 31st.

 No solar eclipse at every new moon